New Patients

 What Happens When I Visit A Chiropractor For The First Time?

 Your first visit will normally last around an hour.
-During this time the chiropractor:
+During this time your chiropractor:

 • Will take a full case history

-• Will ask you to remove some of your clothes and will provide a gown if you are female and one on request if you are male and feel uncomfortable without one.
+• May ask you to remove some of your clothes, and provide a gown if you are female, and one on request if you are male and feel uncomfortable without one.

 • Will provide privacy for you to get changed.

-• Will ask your written permission to give you a thorough physical examination (this will include neurological and orthpaedic tests if necessary)
+• Will ask your written permission to give you a thorough physical examination, this will include neurological and orthopaedic tests.

 • May order some x-rays or ultrasound scans if they are deemed clinically appropriate.